 You know I am no stranger to taboo topics on my site.
-I am quite happy to discuss darn near anything and that includes topics related to your libido, natural lubricants, and erectile dysfunction.
+I am quite happy to discuss darn near anything and that includes topics related to your libido, coconut oil lube, and erectile dysfunction.
 So it just makes sense that I would take on the super fun and tasty subject of aphrodisiacs!

 The world of aphrodisiacs is quite large!
 There are aphrodisiac foods, aphrodisiacs herbs and spices, and aphrodisiac essential oils.
 All of these hold the potential of increasing your libido and improving your sex life.

 For those of you new to the world of aphrodisiacs, let me give you the basics.
 An aphrodisiac is something that causes excitement, creates pleasure, or instills a sense of sexual desire.

 Yes, it is really that simple.
 The “something” in question can be a food, herb, beverage, a certain scent, or even things like music.
 Basically, anything that gets you in a certain mood.
 Ahem.